-It's possible to buy dial indicators that range from super-economy to deluxe.
+It is possible to buy dial indicators that range from rock-bottom economy to deluxe.
 Which type you buy will largely depend on its application, your budget, and the image you wish to project as a manufacturer.
 It will quickly become evident that there are only a handful of manufacturers who produce most of the world's brand names.

 All indicators will be more or less equally accurate and reliable when they're new (Chinese gages possibly being an exception).
 Wear and tear will quickly alter these parameters, however.
 For the inspection room, you'll probably want the better quality indicator, whereas for the shop floor you may opt for disposable tools.

 A more specific discussion of dial indicators can be found on page 139.

 Our exclusive Scorecard for major indicator manufacturers is now featured on page 111